 You know when you participate in a blind wine tasting event and you find that most delicious swig comes from the simplest and most unassuming ingredients?
 Well, when I took that first sip of Honey Roasted Parsnip Bisque my mind went immediately to the delicate artistry that must have been involved in making it.
 Parsnips are my favorite vegetable.
 I was later to find out how simple creating this delicacy was, and was given a recipe to boot!

 Sarah DiBernardo , Co-owner, Executive Chef and Business Partner to Ryan James, could not have been more humble in sharing some of their trade secrets.
 Sarah concocts these divine flavors using simple, locally sourced ingredients.
 The produce is from longtime favorites like Pete’s Farm Stand in Walpole NH.
 Fischer Farm in Springfield, VT supplies Smokin’ Bowls with their top notch beef.
-Sarah informs me that during the busy fall/winter months they can serve upwards of 450 bowls of soup on any given Sunday to the après skiers/boarders/hikers making their way home after a good days run in the mountains.
+Sarah informs me that during the busy fall/winter months they can serve upwards of 450 bowls of soup on any given Sunday to the après skiers/boarders/hikers making their way home after a good days run in the mountains so this year more than ever with Co-vid it is so important you support this gem.

 The majority of soups are gluten free and a daily sampling of five or so specials are posted on a chalkboard.
 Offering up vegetarian and vegan soups posted next to the long standing favorites like Cheech and Chong Chili. you are bond to find something you like.
 The Chili is not too spicy and loaded with goodies with a mild smoky flavor.
 Opening day presented, Apple-Onion-Cider-Smoked Cheddar and Harvest Vegetable Saffron Lentil to name a few.
 For the folks who seek heartier fare, SB’s prepares dishes like a BBQ Pulled Pork Sandwich on a pretzel bun served with cole slaw.